WARMINSTER SCHOOL UK EDUCATIONAL GUARDIANSHIP POLICY

 Warminster School welcomes pupils from all over the world and our international pupils are part of a diverse community of people who care for each other and grow as individuals, celebrating diversity and forging strong friendships.
 Living in a foreign country, in unfamiliar surroundings, and having to communicate in a different language presents a challenge to our international pupils.
 Our pastoral system means that all international pupils are effectively supported as they integrate into School life.

-All pupils whose parents are not resident in the UK are required to have a UK Educational Guardian whilst studying at Warminster School.
+All pupils whose parents are not resident or do not have unlimited settled status to live in the UK are required to have a UK Educational Guardian whilst studying at Warminster School.
 Guardianship provides another means of support for the pupil whilst they are in the UK, and allows them to have another adult outside of the School who they can turn to for assistance or advice, and who will provide accommodation when the School is closed and it may be impractical to travel home.

 As the person with shared delegated parental responsibility, the role of guardian complements the requirement of Housemasters and Housemistresses to act in ‘loco parentis’.
 Effective partnership between staff concerned with pastoral care, parents and guardians will safeguard the welfare of international pupils.
 Some parents choose to appoint a family friend or relative, but where this is not practicable, professional guardians can be appointed using reputable, and ideally accredited, guardianship agencies.